What is Labradorite?

-Geology - Labradorite is a rare plagioclase feldspar prized for it's beautiful flashes of blue, green, gold, orange, red and sometimes violet.
+- Labradorite is a plagioclase feldspar, which from many angles can look like a common grey stone.
+However, when it catches the light it's beauty and hidden colours are revealed with flashes of blue, green, gold, orange, red and sometimes violet.
 This iridescence or 'labradorescence' as it is known is caused by light reflecting off inclusions of magnetite.

 - Eskimo legend says that the Aurora Borealis (Northern Lights) was trapped within the rocks around the Labrador coast, until one day a great warrior released them by cracking open the rocks with his spear.
 However, he was unable to release all the lights and that is why Labradorite still contains it's beautiful colouring.

 - Polished Labradorite can be easily cleaned by wiping it over with a soft damp cloth, for rougher pieces use a soft brush to flick off any dust.